-From our southern terminus in Bellingham, Washington, the ferry route stretches more than 3,500 miles to Dutch Harbor, Alaska.
-With 119 state parks spread across the state and a total of 365 million acres, there's plenty of room for everyone to seek their own adventure.
-Whether your interest is in bike trails, secluded coves for kayaking, hiking trails, camping, or National Parks and Wilderness areas, the Alaska Marine Highway is the perfect way to experience the communities that populate Alaska's diverse and scenic coastline.
+With 119 state parks spread across the state and a total of 365 million acres, there's plenty of room for everyone to seek their own adventure in Alaska.
+Whether your interest is in bike trails, secluded coves for kayaking, hiking trails or camping, the Alaska Marine Highway is the perfect way to experience each region and the communities that populate Alaska's diverse and scenic coastline.
 Due to the vast size of the state and the length of the ferry route, we present it as three different service regions.
 Within each region, community information and resources will assist you in planning your Alaska ferry trip.
 If you prefer, you can click here for an alphabetized list of all the communities serviced along our route.

 Southeast Alaska - The Inside Passage